Wigner rotation and Euler angle parametrization: II. PRELIMINARIES

 \subsection{A. (2+1)-dimensional Minkowski space}

 Although physical spacetime is the (3+1)-dimensional Minkowski space $\mathbb{R}^{3,1}$, physicists work on its subspace in many cases without losing generality.
-For example, when discussing a pure (i.e., rotation-free) Lorentz transformation between two inertial frames whose coordinates are $(x,y,z,ct)$ and $(x',y',z',ct')$, where $c$ is light speed, we may assume the relative velocity $v$ is along the $x$-direction and consider just the transformation between $(x,ct)$ and $(x',ct')$ which is depicted by the formula
+For example, when discussing a pure (i.e., rotation-free and reflection-free) Lorentz transformation between two inertial frames with the Minkowski coordinates $(x,y,z,ct)$ and $(x',y',z',ct')$, where $c$ is the light speed, we may assume the relative velocity $\vec{V}$ is along the $x$-direction and consider just the transformation between $(x,ct)$ and $(x',ct')$, which is represented by the formula